rozek/banglejs-2-activities/README.md

 and the following arguments:

-* `Callback` - contains the function which is automatically invoked whenever the "Drawable" should be rendered (see below for its signature)
+* `Callback` - specifies the function which is automatically invoked whenever the "Drawable" should be rendered (see below for its signature)
 * `Options` - is an optional object containing named options (see below)

 `Options` is a JavaScript object basically containing the same options you normally specify when describing a component for the layout library (including `halign`, `valign`, `col`, `bgCol` etc.) with the following particularities: